-Abnormal Involuntary Movement Scale (AIMS)23
+Abnormal Involuntary Movement Scale (AIMS)53

 The AIMS questionnaire is commonly used to measure the severity of TD symptoms, and the impact of treatment on TD.
 It is based on the measurement of 12 items, although only seven items (four involving facial/oral movements, two involving the extremities, and one the trunk) were assessed in the clinical trials (see Appendix Table F1).
 Items 1-7 are measured on a five-point scale of severity from 0-4, with a total score ranging from 0-28.
 A higher AIMS score reflects increased severity of TD symptoms.
 Both valbenazine and deutetrabenazine trials used an AIMS score reduction greater than or equal to 50% to define treatment response.
-Items 8-12 were not measured in any of the clinical trials in our review (8-10 assessed the global severity; and 11-12 assessed problems with the teeth or dentures).
+Items 8-12 were not measured in any of the clinical trials in our review (items 8-10 assess the global severity; and items 11-12 assess problems with the teeth or dentures).